PlumpMath/keyboard-roam/README.md

 * Jump
 * Use Panda 3D physics and gravity to make bunnies move more naturally
 * More hidden fun stuff
+* Acknowledge http://alice.org/pandagallery/ as source of some models

 BIG CHANGES
 ===========